officialnishantaggarwal/Inventory-Management/README.md

 - Create and cancel orders.
 - Automatically adjust product quantities based on order actions (reduce on order creation, restore on cancellation).

+- #### 3.
+Shipping Service:
+- Confirm and cancel shipping.
+- Track and update the Shipping status and other info.

 #### 3. Service Discovery:
 - Centralized service registry using **Netflix Eureka** for service discovery and registration.